 Why it Matters to Retailers

 Faced with years of declining membership in traditional strongholds such as manufacturing, union leaders have made it clear that they want to target traditionally non-union industries.
 Among these is retail, where only about 5 percent of employees are union members.
-Under the expanded joint employer definition, unions can seek to organize workers at small, locally owned franchise locations as if they were part of the larger company granting the franchise.
-Employees of a subcontractor could also be subject to organizing efforts as if they worked for the company that hired the subcontractor.
-The micro-union ruling goes in the opposite direction, allowing a different union to be formed at each store in a retail chain or different unions within each department of an individual store.
-Doing so would make it difficult for a national or regional retailer to move workers between stores or departments or cross-train them for different jobs.
+Both the micro-union ruling and the ambush election regulations made unionizing workers easier, the first by allowing unions to concentrate on smaller groups of workers and the second by giving employers less time to respond.
+The micro-union ruling also had the potential to make it difficult for a national or regional retailer to move workers between stores or departments or cross-train them for different jobs.
 The expanded joint employer definition exposed companies to more lawsuits over labor disputes, potentially laying the groundwork for unionization attempts.

 NRF advocates for balanced labor laws

-NRF chairs the lobbying committee of the Coalition for a Democratic Workplace, which was formed a decade ago to oppose anti-business labor laws, regulations and rulings that threaten job creation and economic growth.
+NRF chairs the lobbying committee of the Coalition for a Democratic Workplace, which was formed to oppose anti-business labor laws, regulations and rulings that threaten job creation and economic growth.
 NRF supports workplace rules that promote workplace flexibility and economic growth, while opposing onerous policies that intrude on business operations, undermine employees’ privacy rights, and lead to unnecessary costs for retailers.
-NRF has worked with the Obama and Trump administration, in Congress and in the courts to oppose the joint employer, ambush election and micro-union measures.
+NRF has worked with the White House and Congress and in the courts to oppose the joint employer, ambush election and micro-union measures.